 Little ones who move around a lot may not be as comfortable or safe inside a baby airplane bassinet, especially those who can’t miss anything and like to see what’s happening around them.

-Tips for a Smoother Flight with an Infant in an Airplane Bassinet
+Tips for Using an Airplane Bassinet

 Once you decide that you want to take advantage of a bassinet seat on an airplane, you might want to consider some extras to make that flight a little smoother.
 They can also help you work through baby jet lag once you reach your destination.